 Global East Asia China is a scholarship summer study abroad program administered by the USC East Asian Studies Center.
 Made possible by a generous grant from the Freeman Foundation, the program provides a small group of USC undergraduate students the opportunity to study abroad in Shanghai, China with all major expenses covered.
 At Fudan University they will take the course “Global China 1800 to the Present: The View from Shanghai and Beyond” taught by Brett Sheehan of history.
 The students will also travel extensively throughout China for a unique, intensive experience, shared through this blog.

 In May and June of 2014, USC Dornsife faculty and students are taking part in a month-long immersion program in Los Angeles and Japan to foster the understanding of social issues, culture and community.
 Participants begin the program with five intensive days in L.A. that include seminars and field trips in preparation for the two weeks in Japan.
 The two weeks in Japan are based in Tokyo with seminars, day trips and overnight trips outside of Tokyo.
 The program concludes with two days of debriefing in Los Angeles and final presentations at a retreat in August.
-Read the blog from the 2012 immersion program and the 2010 immersion program.

 Global East Asia Japan is a scholarship summer study abroad program administered by the USC East Asian Studies Center.
 Made possible by a generous grant from the Freeman Foundation, the program provides a small group of USC undergraduate students the opportunity to study abroad in Tokyo, Japan with all major expenses covered.
 At Meiji University they will take “Tokyo and Beyond: Global Forces and Economic Transformation” taught by Saori Katada of international relations.
 The students will also travel extensively throughout Japan for a unique, intensive experience, shared through this blog.